ppy/osu-wiki/wiki/Gameplay/Game_modifier/Hidden_(lazer)/en.md

 ![Hidden customisation options in the game client](/wiki/Gameplay/Game_modifier_(lazer)/img/customise/HD.png)

 - **Only fade approach circles** (default: disabled): Make the approach circles invisible without applying the fade effect on notes.

-Note that this makes the mod unranked and sets the score multiplier to 1.00x.
+*Note that enabling this setting makes the mod unranked and sets the score multiplier to 1.00x.*
+*Note that this setting is only available in osu!.
+In osu!taiko, osu!catch and osu!mania, this mod cannot be customised.*

 [osu!]: /wiki/shared/mode/osu.png "osu!"
 [osu!taiko]: /wiki/shared/mode/taiko.png "osu!taiko"